TylerBackman/BicBin/README.md

 J Comput Biol.
 2008 Dec;15(10):1329-45. doi: 10.1089/cmb.2008.0066.
 http://www.ncbi.nlm.nih.gov/pubmed/19040367

-As the origional code was published without a license, I am assuming it is in the public domain.
+As the original code was published without a license, I am assuming it is in the public domain.
 If this is not the case, please contact me immediately and I will take this software offline.